GeminiLight/sdn-nfv-papers/README.md

 # Papers on Network Resource Allocation

-> 🌟 We release the first verison of [Virne](https://github.com/GeminiLight/virne).
->
->  Virne is a python framework for Virtual Network Embedding (VNE) problem and provides various VNE algorithms.
+> 🌟 We release the first verison of [Virne](https://github.com/GeminiLight/virne), which is a python framework for Virtual Network Embedding (VNE) problem and provides various VNE algorithms.

 This is a paper list about Network Resource Allocation in [Software-Defined Networking](https://en.wikipedia.org/wiki/Software-defined_networking) (SDN) and [Network Functions Virtualization](https://en.wikipedia.org/wiki/Network_function_virtualization) (NFV), including